ibm-cloud-docs/vmwaresolutions/services/caveonix_considerations.md

 Review the following considerations before you delete the service:

-* Deleting Caveonix RiskForesight automatically deletes the initial Caveonix RiskForesight license originally associated with the service.
+* Deleting Caveonix RiskForesight automatically deletes the initial Caveonix RiskForesight license originally that is associated with the service.
 However, you need to manually delete any other unwanted licenses from the **Caveonix RiskForesight Licenses** table on the Resources page in the VMware Solutions console.
 * When you delete the service, the {{site.data.keyword.vmwaresolutions_short}} automation deletes only the single all-in-one Caveonix virtual machine (VM) that was deployed and the dedicated private subnet that was ordered for it.
 Therefore,
    * If you scaled out the Caveonix VM into multiple VMs, those additional VMs are not deleted.
    * If you used the IP addresses of the dedicated private subnet on more VMs, those VMs must be assigned new IP addresses to continue to function.
    * If you delete the **vCenter Server instance A** with Caveonix RiskForesight installed, and you used the IP addresses of the dedicated private subnet that was ordered for the service in the **vCenter Server instance B**, the dedicated private subnet is canceled upon deletion of the **vCenter Server instance A**.
-* If you installed the Caveonix RiskForesight service before VMware Solutions v4.0 and you then delete that service, you must manually remove the DNS entries.
+* If you installed the Caveonix RiskForesight service before VMware Solutions v4.0, and you then delete that service, you must manually remove the DNS entries.
 For more information, see [Manually removing the DNS entries](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletingservices#vc_deletingservices-DNS-entries).

 ## Related links
 {: #caveonix_considerations-related}